-On appropriate platforms, pupils will be advised to invite known friends only and deny access to others.
+Pupils will be encouraged to invite known friends only and deny access to others.

 Staff should not use social networks to discuss other members of staff or pupils.
 It would be considered an act of gross professional misconduct should a member of staff use a social networking site to bring the school into disrepute.